Skip to main content

 INT40.532.6 GB

-• LoRA/QLoRA: +0.5 bytes per parameter (adapter weights + optimizer for ~5-10% of parameters)
+• LoRA/QLoRA: +0.5 bytes per parameter (adapter weights and optimizer state for approximately 5-10% of parameters)

-2. Architecture Estimation
+2. Architecture estimation

 ParametersLayersHeadsKV Heads (GQA)Head DimHidden Dim